Production of The Lord of the Rings film series: Wētā Workshop

 The backstories of the cultures depicted in the films had to be shown through subliminal glimpses on screen, while for the Elves and Gondorians, fictional histories were presented by changing styles of armour.
 The Elves have an Art Nouveau influence that involves leaves and flowers, while the Dwarves have a preoccupation with geometry intended to remind the audience of their digging nature.
 The Hobbits hark back to 18th-century England, the Rohirrim feature horse and sun motifs with visual inspiration from Beowulf and the Anglo-Saxon artifacts found in the Sutton Hoo burial ship, and the Gondorians reflect 16th-century German and Italian armour and the motif of the White Tree.
 The evil Haradrim Men take influence from Aztecs and Kiribati after bad feedback from Phillipa Boyens over looking African.
 Most of the Orc armour is sharp, reflecting secateurs, and is written with runes to reflect worship of Sauron.

 Several liberties were taken in adapting Tolkien's weaponry and armour to the screen.
 While plate armour is used in the films, it is unmentioned in the author's writings (except for vambraces), where scale and especially mail predominate.
 Some swords, like the broken royal sword Narsil, are interpreted as two-handed longswords.
 These design choices help evoke the Late Medieval and Renaissance periods, whereas Tolkien's original atmosphere is generally more akin to the Early Medieval period.
-In a private letter, Tolkien compared Middle-earth clothing and war gear to that of Dark Age Europe and the Bayeux Tapestry.
-Weta also invented Elvish inscriptions for weapons like the spear Aeglos and the swords Sting and Narsil.
+In a private letter, Tolkien compared Middle-earth clothing and war gear to that of early medieval Europe and the Bayeux Tapestry.
+Weta invented Elvish inscriptions for weapons like the spear Aeglos and the swords Sting and Narsil.
 In some cases, Tolkien writes about runes on sword blades but does not give them in detail.
 The Elves in the film series use curved swords, whereas the author mostly assigns such swords to Orcs and enemy Men (he mentions one Elf with a curved sword in very early writings).
 The designers went so far as to invent new weapons, such as Arwen's Elvish sword Hadhafang; while the design is original, the name is derived from Tolkien's "Etymologies" in The Lost Road.

-To develop fight and sword choreography for the series, the filmmakers employed Hollywood sword-master Bob Anderson.
-Anderson worked directly with the actors, including Viggo Mortensen and Karl Urban, to develop the film's many sword fights and stunts.
-Anderson's role is highlighted in the 2009 film Reclaiming the Blade.
+To develop fight and sword choreography for the series, the filmmakers employed the Hollywood sword-master Bob Anderson.